tinybirdco/logs-explorer-template/README.md

 ## Contributing

-Contributions are welcome!
 Please open an issue or submit a pull request.

+## Support

+Contact us at [support@tinybird.co](mailto:support@tinybird.co) to get help with your project.

 ## License